uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 The Commission also invited Canadians to make expressions of reconciliation at its National and Regional Events.
 The Commission received more than 180 expressions from individuals, organizations, and the parties to the Settlement Agreement who wished to publicly state their commitment to the journey of healing and reconciliation and speak to the ways in which they are contributing to that journey.
 Documents and items related to each expression of reconciliation were placed in ceremony in the beautiful Bentwood Box created by Coast Salish carver Luke Marston.
-The box will become part of the permanent legacy of the TRC housed in the National Centre for Truth and Reconciliation.
+The box will become part of the permanent legacy of the =|TRC=Truth and Reconciliation Commission of Canada= housed in the National Centre for Truth and Reconciliation.

 ## Education and outreach

 The Commission worked throughout its mandate to educate the public about the legacy of residential schools and to invite and encourage public participation in its events and activities.
 The Commission took part in nearly 900 separate events.
-These included a number of special events that the TRC organized with various partners to engage with Survivors’ organizations and other Aboriginal groups, youth, women, faith communities, the philanthropic community, and new Canadians.
+These included a number of special events that the =|TRC=Truth and Reconciliation Commission of Canada= organized with various partners to engage with Survivors’ organizations and other Aboriginal groups, youth, women, faith communities, the philanthropic community, and new Canadians.
 The Commission also accepted invitations to share information about its work internationally through the United Nations, the International Centre for Transitional Justice, and a number of university law faculties.[^10]

 In the final year of its mandate, the Commission organized two events to gather additional information for its report.